 What are the Good to Great principles that I follow and employ in my consulting and application work?

 1.)
-I have a professional will that is borderline fanatical and relies on workmanlike diligence that is more plow horse than show horse, typical of a Level 5 Leader.
+I feel that I have a professional will that is borderline fanatical and relies on workmanlike diligence that is more plow horse than show horse, typical of a Level 5 Leader.
 I am only happy with my work if my client is happy with the results.
 I am very self-critical and no one is harder on my performance than myself.

 3.)
 It is impossible to make good decisions without an honest confrontation of the brutal facts.
 To improve anything, a thorough understanding of what is currently wrong needs to be established.
 This should not be done through coercion and blame, but rather through dialogue and questions in an effort to establish a culture where the truth can be heard leading to a vision of greatness for the project.

 4.)
 An organization should only do what they can be great at, can make money at, and have a passion for doing.
-And that is what BEST Performance Group is based upon.
+That is what BEST Performance Group is based upon.
 This is the Good to Great principle called The Hedgehog Concept.
 This should be an understanding, not a vision or strategy, and companies should set their goals and strategies based on this understanding.
 Developing the Hedgehog Concept is often an iterative process.

 5.)
 To sustain results, it is important to establish a Culture of Discipline which requires disciplined people who engage in disciplined thought, and then take disciplined action.
 The purpose of budgeting in a good to great company is not to decide how much each activity or program gets, but to decide which areas best fit within the Hedgehog Concept and should be fully funded and which should not be funded at all.
-BEST Performance Group specializes in Virtual Product Development (VPD) programs that significantly reduce innovation time and costs.
+BEST Performance Group specializes in Virtual Product Development (VPD) and high performance sports science programs that significantly reduce innovation time and costs.